testrecorder/spring-test-recorder/README.md

 Now all we need to do is refactor a little the generated code, add a test description, and the unit test is done.

+## How does it work?
+For each execution of a Spring component method annotated with @RecordTest, the following steps are executed:
+- Context, arguments and results for the annotated methods are retrieved using Aspect Oriented Programing (AOP).
+- Java Reflection is used to analyse all these objects and their dependencies.
+- Java primitives, Enums and commonly used Java classes like Date, ArrayList, HashMap, HashSet are recognised and handled accordingly.
+  For other objects the tool will detect and use constructors, setters, fields, Lombok builders.
+  If the tool cannot detect how to create an object, a TODO will be generated with object state information.
+- The generated test is written in the console.

+  A similar approach is used to generate mocks for methods in a Spring component annotated with @RecordMockForTest.

 ## Questions?
 Problems?
 Suggestions?
 To report a bug or request a feature, create a [GitHub issue](https://github.com/ibreaz/spring-test-recorder/issues/new/choose).
 Please ensure someone else hasn’t created an issue for the same topic.